Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Weight Learning

 \subsection{Large-Margin Estimation}

 A different approach to learning drops the probabilistic interpretation of the model and views HL-MRF\ inference as a prediction function.
 Large-margin estimation (LME) shifts the goal of learning from producing accurate probabilistic models to instead producing accurate MAP predictions.
-The learning task is then to find the weights $\PParam$ that provide high-accuracy structured predictions.
+The learning task is then to find weights $\PParam$ that separate the ground truth from other nearby states by a large margin.
 We describe in this section a large-margin method based on the cutting-plane approach for structural support vector machines \citep{joachims:ml09}.

 The intuition behind large-margin structured prediction is that the ground-truth state should have energy lower than any alternate state by a large margin.
 In our setting, the output space is continuous, so we parameterize this margin criterion with a continuous loss function.
-For any valid output state $\altyy$, a large-margin solution should satisfy:
+For any valid output state $\altyy$, a large-margin solution should satisfy

 where the loss function $\loss(\yy, \altyy)$ measures the disagreement between a state $\altyy$ and the training label state $\yy$.
 A common assumption is that the loss function decomposes over the prediction components, i.e., $\loss(\yy, \altyy) = \sum_\iy \loss(\y_\iy, \alty_\iy)$.
 In this work, we use the $\ell_1$ distance as the loss function, so $\loss(\yy, \altyy) = \sum_\iy \| \y_\iy - \alty_\iy \|_1$.
 Since we do not expect all problems to be perfectly separable, we relax the large-margin constraint with a penalized slack $\slack$.
 We obtain a convex learning objective for a large-margin solution